Bruce-liushaopeng/Evase/README.md

     - This provides more separation of concerns
     - Await calls have been removed wherever used and replaced with `.then` calls on Promises
   - The user can see the `processing...` icon when the code is being loaded
+  - Code deletion threads are actually now thread-safe!
+    - They are now `daemon` threads
+    - In case of faults, they are manually cancelled at program exit

 ## Installation and Setup Instructions